Vedad Radonja

-Vedad Radonja (born 6 September 2001) is an Bosnian professional footballer who plays as a right-back for Greek Super League 2 club AEK Athens B.
+Vedad Radonja (born 6 September 2001) is a Bosnian professional footballer who plays as a right-back.

 Career

 Born in Sarajevo, Radonja began his career with the Zeljeznicar Academy before moving to Croatia and joining the youth academy at Dinamo Zagreb.
 He made two appearances with Dinamo Zagreb II.
 On 18 September 2020, Radonja signed with Super League Greece side AEK Athens on a five-year contract.

 On 20 January 2021, Radonja made his professional debut for AEK Athens in a Greek Cup match against Apollon Smyrnis.
 He started and played the full match as AEK Athens won 2–0.